The permanent account number is a 10-digit alpha-numeric code issued by the Income-tax department. Every individual has a unique one.

 It acts as identification proof.
 It is compulsory for anyone who wants to file an Income-tax return.

 It is issued by the Indian Income Tax Department under the supervision of the Central Board for Direct Taxes (CBDT) and it also serves as an important proof of identification.

 The primary purpose of PAN is to bring a universal identification to all financial transactions and to prevent tax evasion by keeping track of the monetary transactions of high-net-worth individuals.

 A sample format of PAN is AAAPL1234C.

 Obtaining a Permanent Account Number is necessary for most of the financial transactions done in India.
-PAN is required for filing of Income-tax return, obtaining a loan from bank, high value transactions, asset purchase etc. This has become mandatory in almost all the financial transactions.
+PAN is required for filing Income-tax returns, obtaining a loan from a bank, high-value transactions, asset purchases, opening a bank account etc.